YourLibrarySite is a division of Direct Communities. We specialize in developing beautiful feature-rich websites for libraries.

 * Web forms for: "Contact Us" form, "Item Request" form

-4. Role based access control by section and content type.
+4. Role based access control.
 Examples

 * Administrator -- can edit all content (Pages, promos, blog